 GnuCash is completely free, but its team of volunteers created a donation page for those wanting to contribute to the open-source community.
 It’s available to download for Linux, Microsoft Windows, and Mac OS X devices.

-However, what we like in billing is that you can assign billable expenses to customers to add them to the customer’s invoice at a later time.
-This feature is often present in paid accounting software programs but is a rarity in free software.
-Though the billing function doesn’t have the best form design, we’re still giving it credit for its advanced features.
+However, what I like about its A/P feature is that I can assign billable expenses to customers and add them to the customer’s invoice at a later time.
+This feature is often present in paid accounting software programs but is a rarity in free tools.
+Another nice feature is the ability to create recurring bills for ongoing monthly expenses.

 The invoice form is similar to the billing form.
 Once the invoice is created, you can view invoice details in a separate tab.
 You can change the income account affected, quantity, price, applicable discounts, and taxes.
 After posting the invoice, you can print the invoice.
 Its design is traditional, and it has no attractive template or colors.

 Adding sales taxes to invoices is convenient in GnuCash, and taxes are presented in the printable invoice.
 The only struggle here is that it’s hard to view sales tax liability in detail.
-We prefer seeing detailed sales tax liability so that users can see all transactions with sales tax plus sales tax adjustments from credit memos.
+I prefer seeing detailed sales tax liability so that users can see all transactions with sales tax plus sales tax adjustments from credit memos.
+Also, I wish it could allow users to file their tax returns or at least integrate with tax software like Avalara.

 Reporting isn’t one of GnuCash’s noteworthy features.
-It can generate basic financial reports, but we didn’t find it useful enough for small business reporting.
+It can generate basic financial reports, but I didn’t find it useful enough for small business reporting.
+I was able to generate a few reports, such as a P&L, a balance sheet, and A/P and A/R aging reports.
+However, some important reports are missing, like income/loss by month, unbilled charges, unbilled time, and expenses by vendor reports.

 5% of Overall Score